WISE-Community/Leaf-Glucose-Simulation/README.md

 5. See the model on the browser by going to path_to_Leaf-Glucose-Simulation/dist/index.html . (e.g. file:///Users/myusername/dev/Leaf-Glucose-Simulation/dist/index.html)

 6. Make changes with your favorite IDE.
 Changes to typescript will be immediately compiled to the dist folder.

-If you make any other change, you will need to restart gulp for now.
+7. See you change in the browser by refreshing the page.

 ## Resources
 This is a good resource on using Gulp and TypeScript: https://www.typescriptlang.org/docs/handbook/gulp.html